September 8, 2023

 Walk-In Summary

-Spin fishing the walk-in is good in the deeper water due to all the rocks.
-From the top of the boulder field all the way up to half a mile past the boat landing is good.
-Gold ¼ ounce Kastmasters and ¼ ounce Panther Martins are the best.
-Small, sinking Rapalas in rainbow trout, gold and silver colors.
-Cast out, let them sink for a few seconds then retrieve them at a steady speed (and maybe even give it a little twitch here and there) to trigger a strike.
+No current spin reports to pass along but the normal techniques should produce.
+Use gold 1/4 or 1/8 ounce Kastmasters and 1/4 ounce Panther Martins and other spinners.
+Also try small, Rapalas in rainbow trout, gold and silver colors.
+Cast out, then retrieve them at a steady speed (and maybe even give it a little twitch here and there) to trigger a strike.

 Spin Fishing Summary.

-Spin Fishing upriver remains good for both rainbows and browns.
+Spin Fishing upriver remains good.
 Please remember, AZ Game and Fish regulations require barbless hooks on everything.
 Smash them down with a needle nose pliers or my favorite tool, smooth jaw hemostats.
-Recent reports have Rapala-style minnows working very well.
+As the fall months arrive, bottom bouncing is working again with large glo-bugs in orange, pink or yellow.
+Also try a San Juan worm.
+Longer leaders of at least 2 feet behind the weight is best with the grassy bottom.
+Recent reports have Rapala-style minnows working.
 One note on these.
-I personally take the belly treble off and only fish the barbless tail hook. fishing 2 trebles will often tear up the trout’s mouth and we want to be easy on these precious fish.
+I personally take the belly treble off and only fish the barbless tail hook.
+Fishing 2 trebles will often tear up the trout’s mouth and we want to be easy on these precious fish.
 Also working as always are marabou jigs, Kastmaster spoons, spinners like Panther Martins and Rooster Tails.
 When fishing jigs, don’t be too subtle with your presentation.
 Cast out and let it sink until the jig is near the bottom but not on the bottom collecting grass.
-Vertically snap the jig 1 to 3 feet and let settle back until it gets tight to your rod tip and repeat.
+Vertically snap the jig 1 to 3 feet and let settle back until the sinking jig is tight to your rod tip and repeat.
 Strikes will come as the jig falls back down.
 You’re basically making a hook set each time you hop the jig this way.
 The same snappy motion can be used with Kastmasters as well.

 Dam Operations